Sony HX400V vs RX0

 Travel and landscape photographers will find it useful that the HX400V has an internal geolocalization sensor and can record GPS coordinates in its EXIF data.

-The HX400V is a recent model that features in the current product line-up of Sony.
-In contrast, the RX0 has been discontinued (but can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the RX0 was succeeded by the Sony RX0 II.
+Both the HX400V and the RX0 have been discontinued, but can regularly be found used on ebay.
+The RX0 was replaced by the Sony RX0 II, while the HX400V does not have a direct successor.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Sony website.